Psalm 2: 1 Enoch

-There is a clear reference to Psalm 2 in 1 Enoch, found in 1En.
-48:8-10.
+There is an apparent reference to Psalm 2 in 1 Enoch, found in 1 Enoch 48:8–10.
 This text states that "downcast will be the faces of the kings of the earth" who have "denied the Lord of Spirits and his anointed one".
-The phrase "kings of the earth" and "Lord...and his anointed one" point back to Ps 2:2.
+The phrase "kings of the earth" and "Lord...and his anointed one" point back to Psalm 2:2.